czmirek/czmirek.github.io/content/posts/iac-devops-for-small-business.md

 These multi-step processes are workflows with manual steps.
 Is there a good IAC tool that supports workflows?
 Haha, no!

-## IAC state

-Resources inside of your terraform project are linked to a state about the real resource.
-If you create the resource the state is updated that the resource exists with certain ID.
-Because of the state terraform is able to sync/overwritte changes based on what changed: your terraform definition or the outside resource.

-I don't really want to work with state because the complete state of a "well behaved resource" should always be available from the resource's API.

-State file creates another layer of complications.
-I want to call `terraform check` which checks the terraform code with the actual state of resources directly.
-With state I'm now comparing actual state with state, state with code, code with actual state and terraform kinda sucks for this because it has to make opinionated decisions about what it means when some information is missing/is changed/is new.

 ## IAC configuration & secrets

-This is one of most important aspects of IAC.
 You have to configure stuff and you have to include secrets in your stuff.

 At the top of IAC there is some "root configuration".
 For example, if you want to provision Azure, you have to provision the information about how to get into Azure.
-If you want to provision a physical machine running Linux, you have to provision the information about how to get there.
+If you want to provision a physical machine running Linux, you have to provision the information about how to get there (e.g. SSH credentials).

 Most of the time, this "root configuration" must be provisioned manually, you cannot automate it.
 You have to manually create your MS account, set up your Linux user and its password.

+### Secrets rotation

+Good secrets should rotate with some periodicity that makes sense from security standpoint but is also practical.
+I guess that in small architectures you can have static secrets as well and there is no problem with that.

+But HTTPS certificates force you to rotate some secrets, namely your Let's Encrypt certificates validated with a browser-trusted authorities for your websites.
+Luckily there are tools such as `acme.sh` or *Nginx Proxy Manager* that help you with it...but again, this is a tool that needs to be downloaded, installed and used which means it's part of your architecture which means it should be mentioned in your IAC somehow.

 ## Purpose of IAC